Copyright (c) 2023 zfit

 """

-if False and variances is not None:
+if log_offset is None:

 values, probs = _spd_transform(values, probs, variances=variances)